 “The injury in the mill, the one that prompted your settlement.
 What was it?”

 “So curious,” he murmured.
 “Are you certain you aren’t aspiring to be another Nellie Bly?”

 She gave him a chagrined smile.
 “I suppose that’s a polite way of telling me it’s none of my business.”

 Better she find out now, to erase any misconceptions she had about him.
 He propped his elbows on the chair rest, steepled his fingers.
 “I was burned.
 The chains holding a steel pipe overhead broke because the pipe hadn’t been given time to properly cool.
 When it fell, the pipe landed on my back.”

 Her eyes rounded, filled with sympathy.
 Before she could say anything, he leaned in.
 “You see, I was rushing the other men.
 My shift was nearly over and there was a brothel less than a mile from the mill.
 I was eager to get back to the girl I’d had a few nights before.
 So I convinced the other men that the chains would hold, to hurry up and move the pipe.
 And when the chains broke, two men died.”

 She stiffened, the sympathy in her expression a memory, yet he had no intention of stopping.
-He lifted his flute and swirled the contents.
+He lifted his glass and swirled the contents.
 “The union, assuming the company’s equipment to blame, fought to get me a small settlement.
 I took that money.
 I took it and never said a word about how the accident came to be, that it was my fault, because I wanted out of that steel mill more than I wanted my next breath.”